AnonSites/AnonSites/README.md

- HOW TO SUPPORT
+- HOW TO SUPPORT
--like
+- like
--follow
+- follow
--buy me a coffee
+- buy me a coffee
 https://www.buymeacoffee.com/anonsite